tomswinburne/pafi/README.md

 # Evaluate free energy barriers beyond the harmonic approximation

 ## "Dropping the H in HTST"

-v0.9 :copyright: TD Swinburne and M-C Marinica 2020 MIT License

-swinburne at cinam.univ-mrs.fr
+v0.9 :copyright: TD Swinburne and M-C Marinica 2020 MIT License swinburne at cinam.univ-mrs.fr

+## [Installation Instructions](INSTALL.md)

+## [Getting Started](TUTORIAL.md)

 Beta version of code used in [this paper](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.120.135503)
 > *Unsupervised Calculation of Free Energy Barriers in Large Crystalline Systems*
 > T.D.
 Swinburne and M.-C. Marinica, Physical Review Letters 120 (13), 135503, 2018
 Please cite the above when publishing results using PAFI

-This repository includes the [RapidXML](http://http://rapidxml.sourceforge.net) library for input parsing

-## [Installation Instructions](INSTALL.md)

-## [Getting Started](TUTORIAL.md)
+## General Tips

-## Notes on reference pathway

 - See the [tutorial](TUTORIAL.md) for information on the `pafi-path-test` routine